donut-party/donut-docs-site/content/docs/system/_index.md

 #### How `ds/signal` handles references

-As `ds/signal` traverses `::ds/defs` and calls functions, it keeps track of the return values of those functions under the `::ds/instances` key.
+As `ds/signal` traverses `::ds/defs` and calls functions, it keeps track of the return values of those functions under the system map's `::ds/instances` key.
 You can see this by looking at `ds/signal`'s return value:

 ```clojure
 (-> (ds/signal